Rutgers Campus Buses: History

 From July 1, 2001 to June 30, 2011, Rutgers New Brunswick Campus bus service was provided by Academy Bus Lines.
 Prior to that, Suburban Transit was the operator.

 Rutgers began to install new bus shelters in the summer of 2010.
 The new shelters incorporate red roofs to cast a red tone on the sidewalk, showcasing university colors.

 Director Jack Molenaar announced that the L route would be discontinued due to budget cuts, effective 28 August 2010.
 Molenaar called the bus a "relic" and said it was "slowest and most underutilized" of the bus routes.
 There was significant opposition to the move, especially from graduate students and Highland Park residents who had already made housing arrangements expecting the bus to be there.
 After 600 people signed an online petition calling for its reinstitution, a temporary LXc route was created for the 2010-11 school year, stopping at Cedar Lane every 30 minutes.
 A second bus was later added to shorten wait times to 15 minutes.
 In addition, the three weekend buses (A, EE, L) were reorganized into two all campus loop buses (Weekend 1 and Weekend 2).

 On October 21, 2010, First Transit was awarded a 5-year contract with an option to extend up to 15 years for the operation of New Brunswick Campus shuttle system.
 The main reason cited for the switch is cost.
 First Transit will refurbish existing buses and supply new ones for a total of 50 buses featured automatic stop announcements, whereas now drivers may or may not announce stops.

 On December 10, 2010, Academy filed a lawsuit against the University over the loss of the contract.
 Despite the loss of shuttle operations, the company continues to provide the chartered bus operations used for tours and football games.

 First Transit expanded their bus service to the Newark Campus beginning September 1, 2014; to Camden Campus since September 1, 2019.
 The new Rutgers-logo fleet of buses utilize the NextBus system and real-time status is available via the official Rutgers app.
-Rutgers replaced the NextBus system with TransLoc after 7/1/2018.
+In 2018, Rutgers replaced the NextBus system with TransLoc.
+After Transdev completed the acquisition of First Transit on March 7, 2023, all current First Transit contracts were transferred to Transdev.
+Starting August 2, 2023, Rutgers replaced TransLoc with Passio Go! as the new tracker for Rutgers buses.
+This app includes features such as bus capacity, how long the bus will take at each stop, dwelling features, the bus number, while tracking each bus.